 One day we’ll become digital nomadic homeschoolers right? 😉

-So here are TraveLynn Family’s tips on maximising your annual leave.
-Pretty much all of our suggestions are straightforward but hopefully there is something here you haven’t thought of, even if you work in education, have school-aged kids and are limited to travel during the expensive school holidays.
+There’s no magic wand unfortunately.
+Pretty much all of our suggestions are straightforward, but hopefully there is something here you haven’t thought of, even if you work in education, have school-aged kids and are limited to travel during the expensive school holidays.

 Make use of Bank Holidays